matrix-org/synapse-3pid-checker/README.md

 The server at that URL is expected to respond with a JSON object that contains the following keys:

 * `hs` (string): Required.
 The name of the homeserver the 3PID is allowed to be associated on.
+This is the `server_name` variable in Synapse's configuration file.
                  The 3PID will be denied if this is absent from the response's body.
 * `requires_invite` (bool): Optional.
 Whether an invite is required for this 3PID to be associated with an account on this homeserver.
 What qualifies as an invite is left to the server serving the configured URL to define.
 Defaults to `false`.